ansys/pydpf-post/docs/source/user_guide/post_processing.rst

 **On Windows**

-You can laod the result file with:
+You can load the result file with:

 .. code:: python